Where and how?

 For the percentage of work retained, the salary is paid by the employer.

-In addition, the unemployment insurance covers the employer's social insurance contributions (OASI, invalidity, etc.) for the hours worked during the short-time working phase.
+In addition, the unemployment insurance covers the employer's social insurance contributions (OASI, disability, etc.) for the hours worked during the short-time working phase.

 During their notice period, employees are entitled to their full salary.